JohnneyQin/UNO-Arena/README.md

 # UNO-Arena
-UNO Arena for Evaluating Sequential Decision-Making of LLMs
+For this paper: *UNO Arena for Evaluating Sequential Decision-Making of LLMs*